Maurice Wilkes and Bill Renwick in front of the complete EDSAC, one of the first stored-program computers (c. 1950).

 Amaranth takes a different approach, one that reflects where the field has arrived—and where it needs to go.

 Scholarship should reach people.
-The studio’s emphasis on public scholarship isn’t an add-on.
-It’s the starting point.
-The most powerful humanistic work doesn’t just produce knowledge—it communicates it.
-Amaranth supports faculty and students in building websites, digital exhibits, podcasts, oral history projects, and interactive narratives that bring research to wider audiences.
+Amaranth works with faculty and students on websites, digital exhibits, podcasts, oral history projects, and interactive narratives that bring research to wider audiences.
 The goal isn’t to simplify scholarship for public consumption.
 It’s to take communication as seriously as analysis.

 Tools should serve questions, not the other way around.
-Amaranth provides access to equipment and training—3D printers, audio recording gear, large-format printing, VR headsets—but the studio isn’t organized around technology.
+Amaranth provides access to equipment and training, including 3D printers, audio recording gear, large-format printing, and VR headsets, but the studio isn’t organized around technology.
 It’s organized around what people are trying to do.
-A faculty member developing an oral history project gets support for the entire workflow: planning, recording, editing, archiving, and publishing.
-The technology is instrumental, not the point.
+A faculty member developing an oral history project needs more than a microphone: planning, recording, editing, archiving, publishing, and a clear sense of whom the work serves.
+The technology is instrumental, not an end in itself.

 Interested in what’s possible?
 Explore the studio or get in touch.